-Applying earlier means you will receive an earlier decision on your application.
-However, we do recommend applying earlier rather than later as admissions are usually more competitive in later admissions cycles due to limited placement in the program.
+We do recommend applying earlier rather than later as admissions are usually more competitive in later admissions cycles due to limited placement in the program.

 What is the deadline to apply?

-Deposit due by: March 2
+Deposit due 2 weeks after decision received.

 Is there an application fee?